 Two piles of dollars and coins.
 The one on the right is the amount required to buy an ounce of gold in 1920.
 The other massive pile is the number of dollars it takes to buy an ounce of gold today.

 The upshot: gold has protected its owners’ purchasing power while the dollar has been depreciated to oblivion.
-That is the definition of “inflation hedge.
+That is the definition of an 'inflation hedge.'

-For the foreseeable future, in spite of temporary "down-ticks" in the inflationary picture, the trend now being established points to an inflationary scenario that will be much higher, more pervasive and more enduring (we don't seem to have a Paul Volcker as Fed Chair now) than what prevailed in the 1970s.
+For the foreseeable future, despite temporary "down-ticks" in the inflationary picture, the trend now being established points to an inflationary scenario that will be much higher, more pervasive, and more enduring (we don't seem to have a Paul Volcker as Fed Chair now) than what prevailed in the 1970s.

 Ignore these gathering and rapidly coalescing inflationary storm clouds at your considerable financial peril.
 Even those with great wealth may find themselves hobbled in the near future if they fail to act decisively.

 Don't be caught "standing by" when the purchase price of the dollars in your pocket starts "doing a bolivar."
-Begin acquiring, then adding to in relation to your plan, and securely holding gold and silver... now!
+Begin acquiring, then adding to your plan, and securely holding gold and silver... now!